 Pre-header: A few words about the email that appear above the header.
 Often, the pre-header provides a link to the online version of the email.

-Preference panel: Content below the footer of the campaign that often includes the email address the recipient used to subscribe to mailings, a manage preferences link, an opt-out link and signup link.
+Preference panel: Content below the footer of the mailing that often includes the email address the recipient used to subscribe to mailings, a manage preferences link, an opt-out link and signup link.

-Preview pane: The screen in your email client that allows you to see the beginning of an email message without displaying the whole email.
+Preview pane: The screen in your email client that allows you to see the beginning of an email message without displaying the whole mailing.

 Segment: The ability to target specific recipients based on specific contact information.
-(You can segment your audience using the search feature.)
+(You can segment your audience using the segment feature.)

-Signup screen/form: The form someone fills out when they want to start receiving email from a company or brand.
+Signup form: The form someone fills out when they want to start receiving emails from a company or brand.